roachhd/lanyon/_drafts/week1-review.md

 >IfThisThenThat lets all your online stuff work together to do way more interesting stuff.

 You can save time and automate so many functions.
-You can do stupid things too, like automatically post a [Bitch Aler](twitter link) to Twitter if your Fitbit registers a sleep less that 6 hours, warning your friends to stay away!
+You can do stupid things too, like automatically post a [Bitch Alert](twitter link) to Twitter if your Fitbit registers a sleep less that 6 hours, warning your friends to stay away!

 ---